stevecochrane/tailwindcss-logical/README.md

 ## Roadmap

-* Circulate for feedback
+- [x] Circulate for feedback
+- [ ] Add Jest test suite
+- [ ] Update to latest version of Tailwind
-* Allow for custom options to be passed to the plugin
+- [ ] Allow for custom options to be passed to the plugin
-* Iterate on the demo page
+- [ ] Iterate on the demo page

 ## Contributing